Certificate in Accredited Company Training

 - Present a report on the research findings.

-The objective of this 30 credit Level 6 ‘Accredited Company Training Project’ is to enable students who are work-based to acquire project management skills by undertaking a company-based project in a chosen area within their organisation.
+The objective of this 30 credit Level 6 ‘Work Based Project’ is to enable students who are work-based to acquire project management skills by undertaking a company-based project in a chosen area within their organisation.
 Through completion of a specific workplace project the student will develop a range of technical and transferable skills (such as project management, teamwork, oral and written communication and presentation skills), which have wide application in many working environments, and are important attributes of a technical professional.

 To qualify for entry to this Special Purpose Award a standard applicant must achieve a pass in the leaving certificate (or equivalent examinations) with five grade Ds which must include Mathematics and English or Irish.
 An E in Higher Level Mathematics is also acceptable, as is a B2 or higher in Foundation Mathematics.